One-Putt

 Related terms

-- Up-and-DownAn up-and-down is getting the ball into the hole in two strokes from just off the green — one chip or pitch (the "up") followed by one putt (the "down") — a key measure of short-game efficiency.
+- Up-and-DownAn up-and-down is getting the ball into the hole in two strokes from just off the green.
+This means one chip or pitch (the "up") followed by one putt (the "down").
+This means a key measure of short-game efficiency.

-- ScramblingScrambling percentage measures how often a golfer saves par or better after missing the green in regulation, in any number of strokes — the broadest short-game statistic, capturing recovery ability rather than one specific shot type.
+- ScramblingScrambling percentage measures how often a golfer saves par or better after missing the green in regulation, in any number of strokes.
+This means the broadest short-game statistic, capturing recovery ability rather than one specific shot type.

-- Speed Control (Putting)Speed control is calibrating stroke length and tempo so the ball travels the intended distance — widely considered the single most important putting skill, since a well-read putt at the wrong speed still misses and often leads to a three-putt.
+- Speed Control (Putting)Speed control is calibrating stroke length and tempo.
+As a result, the ball travels the intended distance.
+This means widely considered the single most important putting skill, since a well-read putt at the wrong speed still misses and often leads to a three-putt.

 Related guides & benchmarks